tiy-hou-q2-2015-rails/week-9-lab/README.md

 Everything in Normal mode, plus:

-1. Add a search engine that will let you search for items.
+1. Add a search engine (`pg_search gem`) that will let you search for items.

-2. When you add an item to the cart, stay on that page and give visual feedback to the user by a) the cart icon in the header b) change the "Add to cart" button to be text with "Added to Cart [View Cart](#)"
+2. When you add an item to the cart (`https://github.com/crowdint/acts_as_shopping_cart`) , stay on that page and give visual feedback to the user by a) the cart icon in the header b) change the "Add to cart" button to be text with "Added to Cart [View Cart](#)"

 3. Create a "receipt" page that you can email to them securely, viewable without sign in